VictorUkafor/WEConnect/README.md

 #Project Title

-WEConnect - This is the template of an app that gives business owners the opportunity to upload their businesses' profiles online, so users can write reviews on the business they interacted with.
+WEConnect - WEConnect is an app that connect business owners and users.
+It provides business owner to advertise their business so that users can write reviews on them.

 #Getting Started